welshi32/micro-bit-RC-Car/README.md

 ## What's this?

 This project demonstrates a simple RC car prototype using the nRF5x's built-in radio.
-The car is controlled wirelessly via another micro:bit, sending **two separate values per packet** to control movement.
+The car is controlled wirelessly via another board, sending **two separate values per packet** to control movement.

 It uses the [`NRF51_Radio_library`](https://github.com/tipih/NRF51_Radio_library)/[`nrf_to_nrf library`](https://github.com/TMRh20/nrf_to_nrf) to communicate directly over the radio without BLE or SoftDevice.